CitrusLL/DAT250Demo/src/main/java/oblig3/dat250-expass6.md

 ## Issues
 Most of my issues were down to not understanding React and banging my head against a brick wall repeatedly.
 I also did have issues with some of my HTTP POST request giving me error 415.
 But i realised i hadn't specified the media type in the header.

+Also i might not show up for the lecture tomorrow due to how much more frustrating this was to implement than i expected